Hans Eichel: Controversy

-Eichel had a public spat in 2003 with then International Monetary Fund (IMF) chief Horst Köhler, accusing Kohler and the IMF of being too harsh on Germany and too soft on the risks and policy failures of the United States.
+Eichel had a public spat in 2003 with then International Monetary Fund (IMF) chief Horst Köhler, accusing Köhler and the IMF of being too harsh on Germany and too soft on the risks and policy failures of the United States.
 Köhler defended the harsh criticism of Germany and rejected the notion that the IMF was too soft on the US.
-However, experts pointed out in 2003 that there was growing evidence that the IMF was reluctant to explore the more problematic aspects of American economic and financial policies such as the concentration of derivative risks at a few big US financial institutions and early warning signs of the building up of risks in Fanny Mae and Freddie Mac.
-The public and global sentiment in 2003 was against Eichel as Germany was then viewed as the 'sick man of Europe' but consequently, the developments of the global financial crisis radiating out of the US, happening in parallel with the renaissance of the German economy, would suggest that Eichel was in the right.
+However, experts pointed out in 2003 that there was growing evidence that the IMF was reluctant to explore the more problematic aspects of American economic and financial policies such as the concentration of derivative risks at a few big US financial institutions and early warning signs of the building up of risks in Fannie Mae and Freddie Mac.
+The public and global sentiment in 2003 was against Eichel as Germany was then viewed as the 'sick man of Europe' but consequently, the developments of the 2008 financial crisis radiating out of the US, happening in parallel with the renaissance of the German economy, would suggest that Eichel was in the right.

 After the tax reforms of 2001 and 2002, the German banking industry association sent Eichel's internal revenue ministry three letters in total in late 2002 and early 2003 warning about a tax loophole allowing investors to receive more than one tax reimbursement for a single short transaction.
 Depending on how many times investors short sold a share in a period of 48 hours after a dividend disbursement, tax refunds were erroneously paid out up to four or five times for that single short-sell transaction.
 Eichel's ministry took no corrective action in response, and from that time forward, gradually larger and larger amounts of forfeited tax revenue resulted.

 G-20

-The G-20 was created in 1999 in the aftermath of the Asian financial crisis as a forum for cooperation and consultation on matters pertaining to the international financial system.
+The G-20 was created in 1999, after the 1997 Asian financial crisis, as a forum for cooperation and consultation on matters pertaining to the international financial system.

 According to senior researchers at the Brookings Institution, the G-20 was founded at the initiative of Eichel, then German finance minister who was also concurrently chair of the G-7.
 Other sources identify Hans Eichel, US Treasury Secretary Larry Summers, and Canadian Finance Minister Paul Martin as the three key initiators.